DR1_Run_6 - Measure qubit from McDermott

 6.165 GHz peak can be clearly distinguished both in magnitude and phase.
 I will try today to measure Rabi oscillations today using this frequency.

-#8 Updated by Daniil Frolov about 1 month ago
+#8 Updated by Daniil Frolov 3 months ago

 1) we measured power spectrogram with current biasing = 0.315 mA with VNA